STjurny/BasicUART/README.md

 ```

-Set parameters ClockFrequency and BaudRate to requirements of your design.
-BaudRate can be max 1/3 of ClockFrequency (but it is recommended greater ratio).
-Design was succesfully tested with ratio 1/8 (system clock 16Mhz / baud rate 2Mbit).
+Set parameters `ClockFrequency` to frequency of your system clock and `BaudRate` to requirements of your design. `BaudRate` can be max 1/3 of `ClockFrequency` (but it is recommended greater ratio).
+Design was succesfully tested with ratio 1/8 (`ClockFrequency=16000000` and `BaudRate=2000000`).

-  Each time receiver receives one valid frame (byte) it makes it available on oData and set oReceived for one clock.
-If an error or break (missing stop bit) occurs in receiving data oError is set for one clock.
+  Each time receiver receives one valid frame (byte) it makes it available on `oData` and set `oReceived` to `1` for one clock.
+If a break or error occurs in receiving data `oError` is set to `1` for one clock.

 ## License